kdhhewuciedu/AIMC/README.md

 ## 📌 Project Purpose

-Analog in-memory computing enables energy-efficient deep learning, but suffers from limited precision due to quantization noise, device asymmetry, and low conductance states (e.g., 4–10 states).
-To overcome this, we propose a **multi-timescale residual learning (MRL)** framework combined with a **warm-start initialization**, which updates the most significant tiles first to accelerate convergence and improve final accuracy.
+Analog in-memory computing offers energy-efficient deep learning, but its performance is often constrained by limited precision caused by asymmetric updates and low conductance resolution (e.g., fewer than 10 discrete states).
+To address this, we propose a multi-timescale residual learning (MRL) framework, augmented with a warm-start strategy that prioritizes updates to the most significant tiles early in training.
+This approach accelerates convergence and improves final model accuracy under constrained device precision

 Specifically:

-* We **customize the low-level AIHWKit core** (notably `rpu_transfer_device.cpp`) to support **warm-start tile updates**, triggered during training when loss plateau is detected.
+* We **customize the AIHWKit library** (mainly `rpu_transfer_device.cpp`) to support **warm-start tile updates**, triggered during training when loss plateau is detected.
-* We adopt a **geometrically decaying update schedule** for tiles during residual learning, with **per-tile learning rates** that emphasize higher-precision accumulation.
 * We demonstrate consistent improvements over baselines (TT-v1, TT-v2) on both **full analog LeNet-5 (MNIST)** and **partially analog ResNets (CIFAR-10)** under limited-state (4–10 state) ReRAM devices.

 ---